-Over the last few months, we've received a lot of positive feedback about our emails with MCAT success stories and real MCAT Master case studies.
+Over the last few months, we've received A LOT of positive feedback about our interview emails with students just like you, who achieved competitive MCAT scores.

 We know we're always talking about scoring 510+ to be competitive.
 Today we want to acknowledge that for your situation, for your target med-school, a 510+ may not be necessary and that's completely OK.

 At the core of it all, we're always pushing for your MCAT "success".
 MCAT success isn't determined by a score, it's determined by if you get a score that makes you competitive for your first choice med-school.
 That's all.